Funeral benefit pension insurance application: How to secure your financial transition period

 Does the pension insurance still pay a death grant?

-Who is entitled to the survivor's quarter year?
+Who is entitled to the bereavement quarter?

 Where do I apply for the bereavement quarter?

-What happens after the quarter of bereavement?
+What happens after the bereavement quarter?